Decide on one special thing at Christmas to reduce stress and create lasting memories.

 Last night at 11.40pm I was writing a to do list, when I woke this morning I thought of other things to add to the list.
 It is the time of the year, school finishing up, deadlines at work, Christmas and all the other day to day things that demand attention.
 When we are rushing from one thing to another, how can we make Christmas a mindful time?
 Remembering to be present where we are at any particular time is crucial.
 What are your anxious signs.
 For me awareness that there is tension in my stomach and chest and a feeling that my body needs to be elsewhere is the cue to take a moment and focus on my breathing and remind myself to give all my attention to what I am doing right at that moment.

 These are the traditions you create for yourself and your family and these are what you prioritise.
 For my children they love Christmas lights so we make sure whatever happens they see lights.
 Over the previous years I have made creating a Christmas booklet with quizzes and jokes a priority for a fun focus after Christmas lunch.
 I also enjoy making Christmas cards.
 This year my priority is on remaining calm at Christmas.
 So if as long as people are fed and gifts are given if I remain calm and peaceful everything else is a bonus.
 Wishing you a Christmas full of wonderful, special, moments with your loved ones.

-* My aim is for these posts is meant to useful, interesting and/or inspiring.
+* These articles are provided by Kim Ross, Psychologist for general information and education .
 They are not designed to be used for therapy..
 If you are experiencing stress please contact your GP or mental health professional.

-Kim Ross is a Psychologist and Founder of Positive Young Minds and Essential Self-Care for Psychologists.
+Kim Ross is an Online Psychologist and Founder of Positive Young Minds and Private Practice Sustainability.